Panel Discussion: API Security in DevSecOps. Register Now

 What is API Security?

-API security protects the communication between different software applications from threats and attacks.
+API security protects APIs from attacks and misuse by securing data, authentication, and communication, ensuring only authorized access to sensitive info.
 It ensures that only authorized users and systems can access the API, keeping data safe from unauthorized access.
 Implement security measures like authentication, encryption, and validation to prevent misuse.
 Regularly monitor and test APIs to identify any security issues.
 By securing APIs, application security engineers and security teams protect their organization and its data from potential breaches.

 Why is API Security Important?